This parameter identifies the pathname of a connection file to be used to connect to an Enterprise Geodatabase.

 Note: This parameter is ignored if the Connection File is using OS Authentication.

-Enter the username and password to access the database, user account, or wherever authentication is required.
+Enter the username and password to access the service.

 When enabled, the database connection persists for the duration of an FME session.

 For example, it may be desirable to maintain a connection when running a batch of 100 workspaces on the same database connection, which saves the processing time required to make and break a database connection.

 FME considers the database connection to be the same when the database name, the username, and password are the same.